 Introduction : The Legal & Clinical Importance of Osteoporosis Screening

-As part of medico-legal support services, it is crucial to understand the legal responsibilities associated with osteoporosis screening, diagnostic errors, and adherence to clinical guidelines.
+As a part of medico-legal support services, it is important to understand the legal responsibilities pertaining to osteoporosis screening of making a diagnostic error and not adhering to clinical guidelines.

-• Women 65 years or older → Recommended DXA bone mineral density testing
+• All Women 65 Years or Older → Recommended DXA Bone Mineral Density Testing

-• Postmenopausal women under 65 with risk factors → Screening is recommended only if a formal risk assessment tool identifies increased risk
+• Postmenopausal Women Younger than 65 with Risk Factors: Screening is recommended only when a formal risk assessment tool indicates increased risk.

 Begin Your Clinical Research Journey With Us!